 Do you need to use a scone pan?

 You definitely do not need a scone pan to make this recipe.
-To make this scone recipe without a scone pan.
+See my instructions above to make this scone recipe without a scone pan.

 Is bacon gluten free?